acuschwarze/mathematics-and-ai/final-projects/research_summaries.md

 ---

-**Title:** On the Impact of Sample Size in Reconstructing Noisy Graph Signals: A Theoretical Characterisation
+# On the Impact of Sample Size in Reconstructing Noisy Graph Signals: A Theoretical Characterisation

 **Authors:** Baskaran Sripathmanathan, Xiaowen Dong, Michael Bronstein